HUMOR WRITING WITH SHELLEY FRASER MICKLE

 “Yes.”

-I scurried to the bookshelves for an over-sized book to use as a lap-desk in my corner chair in the meeting room, with perfectly good tables.
-Why do I have to be different?
+I scurried to the bookshelves for an oversized book to use as a lap-desk in my corner chair in the meeting room, with perfectly good tables.
+Why did I have to be different?
 After handling several large, heavy books about comics, I chose a book on maps.
 Perfect.
-A neutral-subject book I can skim as I await class.
+A neutral-subject book I could skim while awaiting class to begin.

 THE END